mars0i/netlogo-clojure/README.md

 # netlogo-clojure
 NetLogo extension that allows calling Clojure from NetLogo

 Just in proof-of-concept stage.
 Experimenting.
-Some files will be moved to better places soon.

 To install, copy target/\*.jar\*, resources/\* and (optionally) src/netlogo/example.nlogo to a directory that you name 'clojure' in